rollopack/MikroTik-Mass-Updater/README.md

     *   Supports `IP`, `IP:PORT`, `IP[:PORT]|USERNAME|PASSWORD`, and `IP[:PORT][|USERNAME|PASSWORD]|SSL` formats in the list file.
     *   Default API port is 8728 (or 8729 when SSL is enabled), configurable via `--port`.
 *   **Error Handling:** Graceful handling of connection errors (`TimeoutError`, `socket.error`, `LibRouterosError`), API errors, and transient cloud backup issues, with intelligent retries for command execution.
 Malformed lines in the IP list are skipped with a warning.
 Error messages include the target IP:port.
+*   **Cloud Backup:** Creates and verifies the backup before cleaning up older entries.
+When RouterOS reports that the Cloud slot is full, an existing backup is replaced by name using the documented `replace` parameter.
+If no valid backup name is available, the operation stops without deleting files.
 *   **Update Logic:** Checks for and installs updates by default.
     *   `--dry-run` mode to simulate without actual installation (indicated in progress bar and summary).
     *   Configurable attempts and delay for update status checking (`--update-check-attempts`, `--update-check-delay`).